Setting up

 Get the underpass checkpoint

 Getting the checkpoint quickly is good as it can give you enough time to join the Marines for a defence at the base of the spiral path before the enemy is too close, or even to fly up onto the spiral path to try to hold out from near the top.
 If you failed to kill the Hunters promptly however, the Marines may have got into a bit of a skirmish by now, which can delay the checkpoint considerably.
 There may be casualties on both sides before you get it, which isn't ideal.
-If it doesn't come quickly enough for your liking, you'll just have to revert and try again.
+If it doesn't come quickly enough for your liking, you'll just have to try again.

 Note: If you happen to have a blockade that will keep the Marines and enemy well apart at the start, it should stop them getting into an early fight, so you'll probably get the checkpoint without delay.